ABRSM and Trinity Piano Diplomas

 There are no prerequisites for ATCL and LTCL performance diplomas.
 These are available as digital assessments.
 LTCL is a prerequisite to FTCL.
 FTCL is only available as a face to face exam.

-Which diploma to take after grade 8?
+Why take a piano diploma after grade 8?

 ABRSM or Trinity?